Newly become parents: Important information about the time after birth – bonding, postpartum period & paperwork

 Apply for a birth certificate at the registry office

 The birth certificate is the first official document of the child.
 It is applied for at the registry office of the city of birth.
 For the registration, the birth confirmation from the clinic or midwife as well as the identification cards of the parents are required.
-If the parents are not married, the paternity acknowledgment is also requested.
+If the parents are not married, the acknowledgment of paternity is also requested.

-Register child with the health insurance company
+Report child to the health insurance company

 Apply for child benefit